 Put some ice in your hand, on the same side of the body as your sore tooth.
 Rub the ice in the space between your thumb and forefinger for 7 minutes, or until the area turns numb.
 Why does it work?
 Researchers believe ice stops pain signals to your brain.

 When you crush one of these cloves, you release allicin, an oily liquid and natural disease fighter.
 Will it ease the ache?
-That’s not clear, but researchers say the oil has been used to help heal diseased teeth in children.
-Chew a piece of garlic, or place chopped bits on your tooth.
+That’s not clear.
+But you can try chewing a piece of garlic, or placing chopped bits on your tooth.
 It’s safe -- except, of course, for your breath.

 With a name like that, this might seem a sure bet to ease your symptoms.
 Different types of this plant grow all over the world, and the oil is an ingredient in many products.
 But it’s not yet clear if this plant really works to ease dental pain.